adrianyau/SQL-Final-Project/starting_with_questions.md

-I find that it was difficult to find a pattern in the product categories because there was still missing information from cities, countries, or both.
-I would think that the product category can change between cities and countries should the missing information be received.
+I found that it was difficult to find a pattern in the product categories because there was still missing information from cities, countries, or both.
+I would think that the product category could change between cities and countries should the missing information be received.